 This year I decided to spice things up and added a cheesecake layer to it, and it was the best decision ever.
 In addition, the cheesecake pairs so well with the overall lighter bread.
 It takes it from a breakfast or brunch treat to a desert level.
-The smoothness and richness of the cheesecake make this fall dessert a must-try.
+The smoothness and richness of the pumpkin loft make this fall dessert a must-try.

 To make the Bread you will need: